remla25-team13/operation/README.md

 docker compose -f docker-compose.dev.yml up --build
 ```

+## HELM
+running helm can be done by having a kubernetes cluster active and inputting the following command
+helm install ./helm-chart --generate-name

 ## Pointers to relevant files that help outsiders understand the code base.
 You can find our Activity feedback at https://github.com/remla25-team13/operation/blob/main/ACTIVITY.md

 ## A list of all relevant repositories for the project.
 - lib-ml - https://github.com/remla25-team13/lib-ml